There’s nothing like a mother’s love to drive a fighter towards their ring goals and career dreams.

 Regularly at ringside, his mother passionately cheers on her son with a deep emotional connection to all of his fights.
 In the pound-for-pound number one’s first clash with rival Gennadiy Golovkin, his mother shouted from ringside, "You’ll pay for that GGG.
 You know that you got your ass kicked!"

-Canelo has benefited from the close support of his mother his entire career, having turned professional at the age of just 15, with the Mexican now a four-weight world champion and the current face of boxing.
+Canelo has benefited from the close support of his mother his entire career, having turned professional at the age of just 15, with the Mexican now a four-weight world champion and one of his country's greatest ever fighters.

 Despite being the mother of a former world heavyweight champion, Yeta Odusanya can rarely attend the high-profile showdowns her son Anthony Joshua is involved in.